 This site was set up by independent allotmenteers of Brighton and Hove in March 2012.

-For current information please see our Facebook page (linked above and embedded below).
+For current information please see our Facebook page.

 Allotments in the UK are under threat from development, huge rent hikes and plot 'chopping'.